Itchy Pet Awareness and Solutions

 Winter Allergies

 Allergies may burden your dog or cat throughout the warm weather, but during the winter months, pets usually spend most of their time inside your home.
-Dust mites and mold are common indoor allergens that are triggered in the colder months.
+Dust mites and mold are common indoor allergens triggered in the colder months.
 If it’s already dry, continual scratching from allergies and irritants can damage your pet’s skin and make them prone to other skin problems or infections.
 While they cannot survive freezing temperatures outdoors, fleas can thrive indoors during winter.
 Consider using preventatives all year long to keep your pet from being bitten.

 Diet & Nutrition